lunakittyyy/SlingshotIndicatorAlways/README.md

 # SlingshotIndicatorAlways
- always display the lives indicator on slingsots
+ always display the lives indicator on slingshots